se02035/public/01-pbie-with-snowflake/README.md

 In this step we acquire a valid oauth (access) token for the web user that can be used to access the Snowflake data source.
 In order to successfully update the Snowflake data source credentials, the used oauth token (access token) must meet the following criteria:

-1. The token's audience is '*whitelisted*' on Snowflake
+1. The token's audience is '*configured*' on Snowflake

 1. The token uses a valid Snowflake scope (format: `session:scope:<SNOWFLAKE_ROLE> e.g. session:scope:public`)